artrag/Screen-2-converter-with-sprite-overlay/README.md

  testpat.bin	-> screen 2 patterns
  testspt.bin	-> definitions of 32 sprites 16x16
  testsat.bin	-> attributes of 32 sprites

+If you want to use these files with Colecovision, TI99/4A or any another machine based on the TMS9918,  remove the first 7 bytes from the header to get raw data

  In msx basic use this code to see the result